-43. Discontinuance of use of supply.-
+43. Discontinuance of use of supply

-In the event of a consumer desiring to discontinue using the electricity supply, he/she shall give at least three full working days' notice in writing of such intended discontinuance to the Service Provider, failing which he/she shall remain liable for all payments due in terms of the tariff for the supply of electricity until the expiration of two full working days after such notice has been given.
+In the event of a consumer desiring to discontinue using the electricity supply, he/she shall give at least two full working days' notice in writing of such intended discontinuance to the Service Provider, failing which he/she shall remain liable for all payments due in terms of the tariff for the supply of electricity until the expiration of two full working days after such notice has been given.

-44. Change of consumer.-
+44. Change of consumer

-- (1) Three full working days' notice in writing shall be given to the Service Provider of the intention to discontinue using the electricity supply, failing which the owner shall remain liable for such supply. - (2) If the person taking over occupation of the premises desires to continue using the electricity supply, the owner of such premises shall make application in accordance with the provisions of section 5 of this Bylaw, and if the owner fails to make application for an electricity supply within ten working days of the person taking occupation of the premises, the supply of electricity shall be disconnected, and the owner shall be liable to the Service Provider for the electricity supply from the date of occupation until such time as the supply is so disconnected. - (3) Where premises are fitted with prepayment meters and there is no existing electricity supply agreement, until such time as an application is made by the owner for a supply of electricity, in terms of section 5 of this Bylaw, the owner shall be liable for all charges and fees owed to the Service Provider for that metering point as well as any outstanding charges and fees which have accrued to that metering point. - (4) The Electrical Engineer may impose conditions, which may include the withholding of the electricity supply to premises, in cases where the previous consumer's electricity account at that premises is in arrears.
+- (1) Two full working days' notice in writing shall be given to the Service Provider of the intention to discontinue using the electricity supply.
+The consumer shall remain liable for such supply until the supply is terminated by the Service Provider. - (2) Where premises are fitted with pre-payment meters, any existing electricity supply agreement will terminate on change of ownership of the premises and the new owner shall replace the previous owner as the consumer. - (3) Where premises are not fitted with pre-payment meters, any existing electricity supply agreement will not terminate on change of ownership of the premises, although the new owner shall replace the previous owner as the consumer. - (4) The Director may impose conditions, which may include the withholding of the electricity supply to premises, in cases where the previous consumer's electricity account at that premises is in arrears. - [section 44 substituted by section 6 of the Electricity Supply Amendment By-law, 2017]

-45. Service apparatus.-
+45. Service apparatus

-- (1) The consumer shall be liable for all costs to the Service Provider arising from damage to or loss of any metering equipment, service protective device, service connection or other apparatus on the premises, unless such damage or loss is shown to have been occasioned by an Act of God or an act or omission of an employee of the Service Provider or caused by an abnormality in the supply of electricity to the premises. - (2) If, during a period of disconnection of an installation from the supply mains, the service main, metering equipment or any other service apparatus, being the property of the Service Provider and having been previously used, have been removed without its permission or have been damaged so as to render reconnection dangerous, the owner or occupier of the premises, as the case may be, during such period shall bear the cost of overhauling and/or replacing such equipment.

-- (3) Where there is a common metering position, the liability detailed in subsection (1) shall devolve on the owner of the premises. - (4) The amount due in terms of subsection (1) shall be evidenced by a certificate from the Electrical Engineer which shall be final and binding.
+- The consumer shall be liable for all costs to the Service Provider arising from damage to or loss of any metering equipment, service protective device, service connection or other apparatus on the premises, unless such damage or loss is shown to have been occasioned by an Act of God or an act or omission of an employee of the Service Provider or caused by an abnormality in the supply of electricity to the premises. - (2) If, during a period of disconnection of an installation from the supply mains, the service main, metering equipment or any other service apparatus, being the property of the Service Provider and having been previously used, have been removed without its permission or have been damaged so as to render reconnection dangerous, the owner or occupier of the premises, as the case may be, during such period shall bear the cost of overhauling and/or replacing such equipment. - (3) Where there is a common metering position, the liability detailed in sub-section (1) shall devolve on the owner of the premises.
+(4) The amount due in terms of sub-section (1) shall be evidenced by a certificate from the Director which shall be final and binding.